mdkmotsuenyane/SecureIQ_Africa/README.md

 | Delete Task | "delete task #3", "remove task", "clear all tasks" |
 | Quiz | "quiz me", "give me a quiz", "test me", "take a quiz" |
 ```

----

-This README now accurately reflects your entire application, including the **Activity Log** window, its in‑memory service, and the extension methods that make logging effortless.
-Let me know if you need any further adjustments.